-Completed project costs are reported during the fiscal year in which a project is completed.
-Road and bridge project costs include design, right-of-way purchases, utilities, construction, inspection and other miscellaneous costs.
+The completed project costs are reported during the fiscal year in which the project is completed.
+Road and bridge project costs include design, right-ofway purchases, utilities, construction, inspection and other miscellaneous costs.
 The programmed cost is based on the amount included in the most recently approved Statewide Transportation Improvement Program.
 Completed costs include actual expenditures.
-Multimodal and local public agency project costs typically reflect state and/or federal funds, but not local funding contributed toward such projects.
+Multimodal and Local Public Agency project costs typically reflect state and/or federal funds, but not local funding contributed toward projects.